Gold Star Wives of America

 Gold Star Wives of America with Doug Jones at the United States Capitol in 2019.

-The Gold Star Wives of America (Gold Star Spouses) (GSW) is a private nonprofit organization formed before the end of World War II that provides support for surviving spouses and children of those who lost their lives due to military service Armed Forces of the United States.
+The Gold Star Wives of America (Gold Star Spouses) (GSW) is a private 501(c)(4) nonprofit organization formed before the end of World War II that provides support for surviving spouses and children of those who lost their lives due to military service in the Armed Forces of the United States.